StefanoBelli/serverless-data-pipeline/README.md

 ### Optional: enabling authentication

-To enable authentication you may want to use deploy with -a option to set auth key to be able to trigger the preprocessing pipeline (undeploy if infrastructure already setup first, see next section):
+When deploying, you may want to use the deploy program with -a option to enable authentication and requiring auth key to be able to trigger the preprocessing pipeline (undeploy if infrastructure already setup first, see next section):

 ~~~
 $ ./deploy -a myownkey
 ~~~

-And then, when you use the injector:
+And then, when you use the injector specifying --auth-key <authKey>:

 ~~~
 $ ./inject_data --auth-key myownkey --api-endpoint <yourCopiedEndpoint> --every-ms 2000